In high-stress situations, the technique that Navy Seals use is a form of “inside the box” thinking. It’s called “Box Breathing.”

 Just like the method the Seals use!

 They “think inside the box” with a technique named aptly, Box Breathing.

 It’s a simple exercise that I use for both calm-inducing breathing and empowering uninhibited thinking.

 The goal is to gain calm through the breath.
 I call this, “Calm”fidence.

-Step 2, Breathe in for the count of 4 seconds.
+Step 2: Breath in for the count of 4 seconds.

-Step 3, Hold breath in for 4 seconds.
+Step 3: Hold the breath in for 4 seconds.

-Repeat this “box” until a sense of centered, “Calm”fidence replaces the fear and “stinkin limited thinkin”.
+Repeat this “box” until a sense of center, “Calm”fidence replaces the fear and “stinkin limited thinkin”.